 by Bob Jensen

-In the autumn months a variety of fish will be lurking along the weedline.
+In the autumn months, a variety of fish will be lurking along the weedline.
 You might have a school of crappies suspended just off the edge of the deep weedline.
-I have fond memories of an afternoon that Mr. Walleye Gary Roach and I spent casting sixteenth ounce jigs for crappies suspended near the deep edge of the weeds.
+I have fond memories of an afternoon that Mr. Walleye Gary Roach and I spent casting sixteenth-ounce jigs for crappies suspended near the deep edge of the weeds.
 We could see them dimpling the surface, eating bugs.
-Keep an eye open for signs of fish feeding on the surface on calm autumn afternoons near the edge of the weedline, cast the appropriate sized bait to them, and prepare to get bit.
+Keep an eye open for signs of fish feeding on the surface on calm autumn afternoons near the edge of the weedline, cast the appropriately sized bait to them, and prepare to get bit.

 Maybe there will be a group of largemouth on a corner of the weedline, and just a little farther down the weedline where the vegetation juts out a bit and forms a point, there could be some walleyes.
 It’s not unusual to discover a musky or northern pike roaming over the tops of the weeds or along the deep edge.
 Although there may be more fish grouped tighter in different areas, the deep weedline in the fall will often provide lots of fishing action.

 Lots of techniques will take fish along the weedline in the fall, but the 1-2 punch of a crankbait and jig/plastic that’s so productive in the summer can’t be beaten in the autumn either.
 Position your boat so the deep edge of the weeds is an easy cast away.
 Tie on a 6.5 Hornet crankbait and start casting.
 You’ll get bit.
 The 6.5 Hornet has become the go-to bait for a lot of crankbait enthusiasts.
 It has a great action that fish really like.